-(iii) The limit of assistance shall be \$5,000 for applicants residing in an Environmental Justice District, as such district or districts are determined by the Program Administrator, or for applicants that are recipients of the California Public Utilities Commission's CARE (California Alternative Rates for Energy) rates that provide rate discounts for qualified low or fixed income households, or for building owners that are recipients of the California Department of Housing and Community Development's CalHome loan program, which provides low-interest, deferred rehabilitation loans to low-income homeowners.
+(iii)(iii) The limit of assistance shall be \$5,000 for applicants residing in an Environmental Justice District, as such district or districts are determined by the Program Administrator, or for applicants that are recipients of the California Public Utilities Commission's CARE (California Alternative Rates for Energy) rates that provide rate discounts for qualified low or fixed income households, or for building owners that are recipients of the California Department of Housing and Community Development's CalHome loan program, which provides low-interest, deferred rehabilitation loans to low-income homeowners.

-(iii)(iv) CARE and CalHome participants or participants in the CPUC Low Income program under CSI, as well as households with incomes that are certified by the Mayor's
+(iv)(iii) CARE and CalHome participants or participants in the CPUC Low Income program under CSI, as well as households with incomes that are certified by the Mayor's Office of Housing pursuant to Section 18.7-5, shall be eligible for an additional \$5000 if the application for the low income incentive is received before February 1, 2009, subject to the limitations of Section 18.7-4(a) above.

-Office of Housing pursuant to Section 18.7-5, shall be eligible for an additional \$5000, subject to the limitations of Section 18.7-4(a) above.
+(v)(iv) CARE and CalHome participants or participants in the CPUC Low Income program under the CSI, as well as households with incomes that are certified by the Mayor's Office of Housing pursuant to Section 18.7-5, shall be eligible for an additional \$7000 if the application for the low income incentive is received by the Program Administrator on or after February 1, 2009, subject to the limitations of Section 18.7-4(a) above.

-(iv)(v) The limit of assistance shall be \$6,000 for systems installed by individuals trained through the City's workforce development system.
+(v) The limit of assistance shall be \$6,000 for systems installed by individuals trained through the City's workforce development system.
 The Department of Economic & Workforce Development, which directs the City's overall workforce development efforts, will be responsible for developing and ensuring compliance with workforce criteria for this incentive program.
 These criteria may include, but are not limited to: a minimum requirement for hours worked on the solar installation by an individual hired through the City workforce development system; a requirement that individuals hired through the City workforce development system perform skilled work on the installation; workforce training program or system prioritization of San Francisco residents who are low income and/or have barriers to employment; and other standards for workforce system programs.
 If in implementing the incentive program, the Program Administrator and the Department of Economic and Workforce Development determine that the terms of this clause do not provide the intended stimulus for the successful placement of workers trained under local workforce development programs, then the Program Administrator in coordination with the Department of Economic and Workforce Development may establish new criteria that it deems more effective in achieving such objectives of the program.